Anion Fan vs. Ionizer vs. Negative ion Generator

 Whichever side of the fence you fall on, there is more than enough ammunition to argue your side.
 Here we’ve laid out what we think are the biggest negatives and side effects as well as advantages to owning an air purifier.

-1. Air purifiers are Expensive
+1. Air Purifiers are Expensive

 Air purifiers are one of the more expensive appliances available for purchase.
 The price tag on many air purifiers makes you wonder how they could come up with such an exorbitant price for a filtering machine.
+The price tag doesn’t stop when you purchase the device either.
+Get ready to join the filter of the month club.
+Or at least the filter every 3-6 month club.

-2. Replacement parts
+2. Replacement Hepa Filters

 3. It’s hard to tell if they’re working

-Unless you’re having a problem with indoor allergies and can pinpoint the exact spot or room where the allergies tend to affect you the most, it’s hard to tell if an air purifier is actually working.
-Most of us just go along our daily lives breathing the air we’re givin with no real issues.
+Most of us just go along our daily lives breathing the air we’re given with no real issues.
 Sometimes owning an air purifier so that we can say we are breathing healthier air is like taking a multivitamin.
 You know you need it, but you may not even ever be able to tell a difference in the way you are feeling by taking it.

 4. Ozone